hermangroup/docs/introduction/information.rst

 InstantSend
-  :ref:`InstantSend <instantsend>` technology uses the masternode network to "lock" transaction inputs, preventing Dash from being double-spent.
+  :ref:`InstantSend <instantsend>` technology uses the masternode network to "lock" transaction inputs, preventing Historia from being double-spent.
 Unlike Bitcoin, where it takes an hour or longer for transactions to fully confirm, transactions using InstantSend are "locked" and irreversible after only a few seconds.